basho/basho_docs/source/languages/en/riakcs/cookbooks/Garbage-Collection.md

 * `status` - Get the current status of the garbage collection daemon.
 The output is dependent on the current state of the daemon.
-* `pause` - Pause the current batch of object garbage collection.
+* `pause` - Pause the current batch of object garbage collection and halt any furhter garbage collection until the daemon is resumed.
+* `cancel` - Cancel the current batch of object garbage collection.
 It has no effect if there is no active batch.
 * `resume` - Resume a paused garbage collection batch.
 It has no effect if there is no previously paused batch.